Richard-Raph/MyVTU/README.md

 The website provides an easy way for users to top up various virtual services and accounts like:

 - Mobile and Data Plans
-- Streaming Services
-- Gaming Accounts
-- eVouchers and Gift Cards
-- Cryptocurrency Wallets
+- Electricity Bills
+- DSTV, Startimes, GOTV
 - and more...

 Key features: